Analeidi/AI-Capstone/index.md

 ### Transformer Model
-This is the model architecture of a transformer.
-As stated previously, it takes in a sequence of strings or the comment/question and outputs a sequence of strings or the response.
+The second seq2seq model that we used was a transformer model.
+The architecture takes in the comment/quesion as an input (bottom left), the reponse as an output (bottom right), which in reality can be thought about as another input, and finally outputs a probability of what the next response word should be.
 ![Image](trnsfModel.png )
 This architecture has an encoder and decoder, which makes it ideal for translation.
 In this case though, we are "translating" from a comment or question to a response.
 ![Image](encoder-decoder.png)